VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-Many protein folding pipelines use iterative refinement (recycling) to improve the structure.
-A well-converged structure will show small changes between iterations.
-This term penalizes large differences between successive iterations, encouraging the agent to refine the fold until it reaches a stable configuration.
-It effectively serves as a convergence indicator.
+Iterative refinement (or recycling) is used to progressively improve the conformation.
+This term penalizes large changes between successive iterations, encouraging the structure to converge to a stable state.
+When changes are minimal, it indicates that the structure is close to converging, which is desirable for a high-quality prediction.

 ---